On 31 December, 2019 I chose my word for 2020.

 2020 wasn’t plain sailing for me, even though I do believe I flourished.
 One of the things that kept me going was understanding that if I threw in the towel, it would be even harder to pick it up again and start afresh.
 So I kept working at my business and I kept my early morning training times, even though there were days I wanted to curl up on the couch with Netflix and a blanket.
 For me, it was easier to keep going than it would have been to give up and then start again when things got better.
 Now that we have come out the other side, I am so grateful that I kept putting one foot in front of the other, even on the days when it was the last thing I wanted to do.

 Investing in yourself will get you through the hardest of days

 I’m a big believer in investing in yourself, particularly if you’re a business owner — because you are your business, after all.
 But this year really showed me that investing in yourself will also help you through the hardest days.
-Without the work I have done with Imani Tribe Transformations over the past few years, I would not have flourished this year.
+Without the work I have done over the past few years, I would not have flourished this year.
 I would have crumbled and spent most of the year, crying in the corner.

 Small changes add up to big results

 This year was the one that never seemed to end.
 Yet, here we are, almost at the end of it.
 But it never crept upon us.
 Time continued to tick by, and nature stayed its course just as it always has, global pandemic or not.
 Witnessing the changes through Autumn, Winter and Spring showed me that even the tiny changes repeated over time lead to a big difference in the long-run.
 What small differences can you make next year, that will add up to big changes by the end of 2021?

 The world keeps turning even if you don’t achieve all your goals